ezralazuardy/Orchidpedia/README.md

 ## Orchidpedia

-**Orchidpedia is a bite-sized Orchid Encyclopedia for Android App.**
-This app will give you information about Orchid.
-It will show many genus of orchid, tutorial for looking after an orchid, and the description of each genus of orchid.
-You can use this application without internet connection (offline).
-Orchidpedia is fully developed by [Ezra Lazuardy](https://github.com/ezralazuardy), and open source.
+**Orchidpedia is a bite-sized Orchid Encyclopedia for Android App**.
+This app will give you information about Orchid, like genus of orchid, tutorial for looking after an orchid, and also the description of each genus of orchid.

 [**Download the app here.**](https://github.com/ezralazuardy/Orchidpedia/raw/master/Orchidpedia.apk)